elyeslaalai/Brick-Basher/README.md

 ##  🤖 Project Desription:
 Brick-Basher is an exhilarating arcade game that challenges your reflexes and strategic thinking.
 In this classic title, players control a paddle at the bottom of the screen, tasked with deflecting a bouncing ball to demolish a wall of colorful bricks above.
 Each brick comes in different strengths, and power-ups can either aid or hinder your progress.
 The objective is simple: obliterate all the bricks without letting the ball fall off the paddle.
 With its addictive gameplay and ever-increasing difficulty, Brick-Basher offers hours of entertainment and is a nostalgic nod to the golden age of video gaming.
+The game is enhanced with sound effects and increemental levels with inccreasing speed.

 ##  🌸 Gameplay Video:
 https://www.youtube.com/watch?v=1Z8OsBBuaB0
+** Sound Effects not included in video **

 ##  🍎 Additional Info:
 In case you want to run this code on your computer, following info will be very useful!